jacobp100/react-native-web-worker/README.md

 `node node_modules/react-native/local-cli/cli.js bundle --dev false --assets-dest ./ios --entry-file index.worker.js --platform ios --bundle-output ./ios/index.worker.jsbundle`

 Once you have generated the bundle file in your ios folder, you will also need to add the bundle file to you project in Xcode.
 In Xcode's file explorer you should see a folder with the same name as your app, containing a `main.jsbundle` file as well as an `AppDelegate.m` file.
 Right click on that folder and select the 'Add Files to <Your App Name>' option, which will open up finder and allow you to select your `ios/index.worker.jsbundle` file.
 You will only need to do this once, and the file will be included in all future builds.

 For convenience I recommend adding these thread building commands as npm scripts to your project.

-## Optimisations
+## Optimisations (Experimental)

 By default, you can use most of React Native and it's related infrastructure in your workers.
 This includes globals like `fetch`, `setTimeout` etc. However, including this makes your worker file about 800kb larger.